Autopilot adjustment and use

 Autopilot adjustment and use is applicable for all vessel types and vessel ages.

 Autopilot optimization is quick to implement, assuming that autopilot is already installed on all vessels.
-However, it will need some effort to check whether right settings have been applied by the crew and the complexity of the system is low due to adaptive self-learning systems on board.
+However, it will need some effort to check whether right settings have been applied by the crew, and the complexity of the system is low due to adaptive self-learning systems onboard.

 Cost of implementation

 There is no cost of implementation assuming that autopilot is already installed.
+However, costs related to education, training and awareness may occur depending on the crew experience, etc.

 Reduction potential